prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 The *Snippet Builder* is divided into 4 quadrants:

 **1** - The top-left quadrant is for JavaScript or Cloud Code that provides the logic and behavior of the Dynamic Form.
+This quadrant is divided into two parts:
+  * **1a** - The lower main *JavaScript* section is where you enter your JavaScript/Cloud Code.
+  * **1b** - Allows you to define the input data for your script.
+This is useful when developing and debugging your script if it uses input data to change it's behaviour.
+The data set in this section is available through your script using *Spark.getData().scriptData*.
+See [example](#Debugging Scripts for Input Data) below.

 **2** - The top-right quadrant is for adding HTML/GSML or Handlebars code that renders the view.